-Depending on the specific product or service, motivation could be driving a consumer towards making a purchase, downloading an ebook or white paper, subscribing to a newsletter, or anything else that will ultimately drive ROI.
+Depending on the specific product or service, motivation could be driving a consumer towards making a purchase.
+Like downloading an ebook or white paper, subscribing to a newsletter, or anything else that will ultimately drive ROI.

-A post-click landing page designed to maximize impact on a company’s bottom line needs to present the product or service in a reasonable context to the individual to make it seem attainable within their lifestyle.
-For instance, if a particular product or service is typically seen as cost-prohibitive from the perspective of a target customer base, a company would be well-served emphasizing affordability in their post-click landing pages.
+A landing page designed to maximize impact on a company’s bottom line needs to present the product or service in a reasonable context to the individual to make it seem attainable within their lifestyle.
+For instance, if a particular product or service is typically seen as cost-prohibitive from the perspective of a target customer base.
+The company would be well-served emphasizing affordability in their post-click landing pages.

-The post-click landing page’s trigger in the form of design elements needs to grab attention, command focus, and provide that final nudge further into the sales funnel that’s built on the collective back of motivation and ability.
+The landing page’s trigger in the form of design elements needs to grab attention.
 To borrow another common analogy, if motivation and ability are the oxygen and kindling needed to fuel a fire, the trigger is the spark that transforms the fuel into that fire.

 In the squeeze page example here, the yellow circle attracts attention and the copy helps persuade visitors to sign up for a 15% discount:

 Optimize the three elements to maximize the impact of BJ Fogg’s Behavior Model

 As we revisit the Fogg Model graph, you can see that each element warrants its own effort and consideration.
 Because the message only has impact when all three work in unison: